Skip to main content

 Understanding Health Contingent Structures

-For example, these programs must offer a for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary goal.
+For example, these programs must offer a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the primary goal.
 An employee with a medical condition that makes weight loss difficult, for instance, must be provided with an alternative way to earn the reward, such as completing an educational program.
 This ensures that the program remains an incentive for healthy behavior, rather than a penalty for a pre-existing condition.

 Intermediate